PR and journalism do have some similarities, but . . .

 Other public relations related organizations' codes of ethics used to be similarly explicit, but they have all undergone dramatic revision -- and, in my personal opinion, watering down -- since the turn of the century.
 They now seem less direct and less willing to admit public relations' role as an advocate for its clients.
 They also seem to have adopted an over-inflated and perhaps unrealistic emphasis on "the public welfare" and political correctness.

-All these professional codes were updated for the 21st century.
+All three of these professional codes were updated for the 21st century.

 Around the turn of the century many professional organizations, not just the PRSA, IABC, and SPJ, made sweeping changes in their long-standing codes of ethics.
 Most created a special committee to undertake a thorough and careful review of its code, draft revisions, and submit them to their entire membership for review and approval.
 It usually took a full year or, in some instances, longer.